Aarondoran/servify-express/README.md

 npm install @aarondoran/servify-express
 ```

 ## Usage

-After installing the package, you can use it to easily start an Express server and log the port it is running on.
-Here’s how to use it in your Node.js application:
+After installing the package, you can start an Express server with a single function call.
+You can also optionally enable rate limiting if you want.

 1. **Import the package** into your project.